MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/07/devtools-115.md

 <!-- Reviewer: Seth Brenith and Sulekha Kulkarni -->

-In previous versions of Microsoft Edge, in the **Memory** tool, when using the "Allocation instrumentation on timeline" option, the **Memory** tool takes a sample of the heap every 50 milliseconds.
-However, taking a sample of the heap scales with the size of the heap so with a heap size of 200 MB, the sample actually takes 1.5 seconds to generate.
+In previous versions of Microsoft Edge, in the **Memory** tool, when using the **Allocation instrumentation on timeline** option, the **Memory** tool takes a sample of the heap every 50 milliseconds.
+However, taking a sample of the heap scales with the size of the heap, so with a heap size of 200 MB, the sample actually takes 1.5 seconds to generate.
 As a result, there is very little time left on the main thread for your website, outside of taking and generating snapshots.
-In practice, this looks like your web content is hanging or blocked when "Allocation instrumentation on timeline" is running.
+In practice, this looks like your web content is hanging or blocked when **Allocation instrumentation on timeline** is running.

 In Microsoft Edge 115, the sample rate for the heap now scales to the time it takes to generate a sample, freeing up the main thread so that you can interact with your web content while profiling.